-• That all waiver service plans include a back-up plan for every waiver participant.

-• Each back-up plan must identify procedures to be followed in the event that waiver or other services are not available and/or other unforeseen events occur that would put the participant at risk.

-• The back-up plan should factor into the service plan variables that are unique to the participant and specify actions or communication procedures that should be implemented when utilizing the back-up plan.
+- That all waiver service plans include a back-up plan for every waiver participant. - Each back-up plan must identify procedures to be followed in the event that waiver or other services are not available and/or other unforeseen events occur that would put the participant at risk. - The back-up plan should factor into the service plan variables that are unique to the participant and specify actions or communication procedures that should be implemented when utilizing the back-up plan.

-f.
+Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan f.
 Informed Choice of Providers.
 Describe how participants are assisted in obtaining information about and selecting from among qualified providers of the waiver services in the service plan.

 Participants may choose any willing MDC provider.
 At the time of their initial assessment by AERS, applicants are given a listing of all participating providers.
-Ongoing, participants may access the provider listing on the DHMH website, contact their local health department or the OHS for a listing.
+Ongoing, participants may access the provider listing on the MDH website, contact their local health department or the MDH for a listing.
 Participants may transfer to another center at any time.
 Participants may be supported in selecting a participating provider by their family, friends, churches or community.
 The Department or local health department staff may assist applicants and participants with identifying participating providers in their community.

-g.
+Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan g.
 Process for Making Service Plan Subject to the Approval of the Medicaid Agency.
 Describe the process by which the service plan is made subject to the approval of the Medicaid agency in accordance with 42 CFR §441.301(b)(1)(i):

-Service plans developed for applicants for waiver services are reviewed by OHS LTSS staff during the waiver eligibility process.
-The MDCSW is a single service waiver and implementation of the single service is subject to review and approval by the Medicaid Agency.
-Service plans for waiver participants are reviewed in depth by OHS LTSS staff during initial and annual enrollment.
-Ongoing, OHS auditors, OHCQ surveyors or the UCA licensed, registered nurses review service plans to ensure they meet approval.
+Service plans developed for applicants for waiver services are reviewed by MDH OLTSS staff during the waiver eligibility process.
+The MDC Services Waiver is a single service waiver and implementation of the single service is subject to review and approval by the Medicaid Agency.
+Service plans for waiver participants are reviewed in depth by MDH OLTSS staff during initial and annual enrollment.
+Ongoing, MDH auditors, MDH Nurse Consultant, OHCQ surveyors, or the UCA licensed, registered nurses review service plans to ensure they meet approval.
 These reviews are conducted throughout the calendar year.

-Additionally, Surveillance and Utilization Review Services(SURS) are conducted when a provider is cited for multiple service plan deficiencies.
+Additionally, Surveillance and Utilization Review Services (SURS) are conducted when a provider is cited for multiple service plan deficiencies.

-During onsite audits, OHS auditors and OHCQ surveyors review a representative sample size with a confidence level of 95 percent, plus or minus 5.
-The reviews may include but are not limited to analysis of the initial and updated service plans dates, service plans adherence to policy and regulations, verification that the service plan includes services and care needs that are consistent with the participant's assessed needs, and verifying that services and care needs identified in the service plan are delivered in accordance with the type, scope, amount, duration and frequency specified in the physician orders, and verifying that documentation in the participant's record indicates that service or care need changes have been addressed.
+During onsite audits, MDH auditors and OHCQ surveyors review a representative sample size with a confidence level of 95 percent, plus or minus 5.
+The reviews may include but are not limited to analysis of the initial and updated service plans dates, service plans adherence to policy and regulations, verification that the service plan includes services and care needs that are consistent with the participant's assessed needs, and verifying that services and care needs identified in the service plan are delivered in accordance with the type, scope, amount, duration, and frequency specified in the physician orders, and verifying that documentation in the participant's record indicates that service or care need changes have been addressed.
+The MDH Nurse Consultant conducts biennial desk audits of participating medical day care service providers to ensure federal waiver requirements are met, quality and appropriateness of services, and program integrity.